 Financial support, including statutory sick pay

-Workers will be less likely to follow public health guidance to self-isolate if they have financial or job security concerns.
+Experience of the pandemic to date shows that some workers are less likely to follow public health guidance to self-isolate if they have financial or job security concerns.
 Employees in self-isolation are entitled to Statutory Sick Pay (SSP) for every day they are in isolation, provided they meet the eligibility conditions.
 The government has published guidance on this.

 Employers should be explicit in their communication with workers of the level of support that their business can offer to people unable to work because they are sick or asked to isolate.

 People are not eligible for SSP if they are ‘workers’, self-employed, or earn below £120 a week.
 SSP is paid at just under £96 per week.
 SSP rates could simultaneously be a financial penalty for employees who cannot work because of isolation, and an unsustainable cost burden for employers, particularly if employees are told to isolate for multiple periods.
 The cost for firms that offer occupational sick pay could also be much higher.
-The financial support available from government is continuing to evolve, and the CBI is encouraging government to consider extra support for firms and individuals.

 Firms recognise the vital importance of protecting the sensitive data involved in Test and Trace, in order to maintain employee and customer trust in the use of their personal data while reducing the spread of infection.
 Health data is special category data under the GDPR, so you need a legal reason to process it.